MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ### Recommendations

 The recommendations section offers both proactive and reactive insights, along with suggestions concerning various elements of your automation landscape.
-This includes addressing sudden automation failures, work queues at risk of not meeting their service level agreement (SLA) targets, and unused machines or machine groups in the environment.
-These recommendations can help you identify areas for improvement and take appropriate action based on their impact.
+Suggestions might include addressing sudden automation failures, work queues at risk of not meeting their service level agreement (SLA) targets, and unused machines or machine groups in the environment.
+These recommendations can help you identify areas for improvement and take appropriate action based on their effect.
 For more information, see [automation center recommendations](automation-center-recommendations.md).

 ## Runs tab

-This tab presents a consolidated view of cloud and desktop flow run data displayed in a hierarchical list-view.
+This tab presents a consolidated view of cloud and desktop flow run data displayed in a hierarchical list view.
 The data is organized based on top-level cloud flows.
-If a cloud flow has one or more child flows (supporting both cloud and desktop children), the child flow names are indented and preceded by a *'>'* character.
+If a cloud flow has one or more child flows (supporting both cloud and desktop children), the child flow names are indented and preceded with a *'>'* character.
 This view is useful in scenarios where individual flow session runs succeeded, but other dependent runs failed, ultimately resulting in the top-level flow's failure.
 By displaying these runs in connection to their parent, this view enhances automation monitoring and enables efficient root cause analysis of any exceptions.

 :::image type="content" source="media/automation-center/automation-center-runs-tab.png" alt-text="Screenshot of the runs page on automation center." lightbox="media/automation-center/automation-center-runs-tab.png":::